Do You Suffer from Severe Anxiety? | It's Probably Due to Overthinking

 "I shouldn't have said that!"
-They all probably view me as a pseudo-intellectual after I spoke my mind at Friday night's party.
+They all probably see me as a pseudo-intellectual after I spoke my mind at Friday night's party.

 "Why should I even try?"
-Remember what happened last time I attempted to strive for success?
+Remember what happened last time I tried to strive for success?

-- "High school bullies were right when they said I wouldn't amount to anything."
+- "Those high school bullies were right when they said I wouldn't amount to anything."
 I'll only continue to prove them right.

 Worrying involves negative thoughts and predictions about what is to come in an overthinking individual's immediate and long-term future.
 Examples of this include: